 Prinn next focused on the past 50 years of atmospheric chemistry advances, a period in which he was an active participant in the field.

-“This half-century has seen the careful observation of the rapidly growing size of human relative to natural influences on the atmosphere, and the more and more urgent need to mitigate the detrimental influences through regulation,” he said.
+“This half-century has seen the careful observation of the rapidly growing size of human systems relative to natural influences on the atmosphere, and the more and more urgent need to mitigate the detrimental influences through regulation,” he said.